WillInvest/Stevens-Blockchain/docs/guides/TASK_LIST_IMPLEMENTATION_PLAN.md

 ## Executive Summary

-This document outlines the implementation plan for a Task List system that allows administrators/professors and students to create tasks with rewards (Duck Coin or Proof of Reputation), with a bidding mechanism for PoR tasks and a credit score system based on PoR holdings.
+This document outlines the implementation plan for a Task List system that allows administrators/professors and students to create tasks with rewards (Duck Coin or Proof of Reputation), with a bidding mechanism for SRPC tasks and a credit score system based on SRPC holdings.

 ---